 Section 2 describes the methodology and data sources selected for the different emission sources.
-The results for sectoral emissions, spatial distributions, as well as emission trends are presented in Section 3, which also includes a comparison with other studies together with a discussion on uncertainties.
+The results for sectoral emissions, spatial distributions and emission trends are presented in Sect.
+3, which also includes a comparison with other studies together with a discussion on uncertainties.